(Uploading FAQ’s scroll to the bottom)

 The festival is conducted in conjunction with the annual BEA Convention in association with the NAB and sponsor exhibitions.
 The awards sessions are the capstones of the festival.
 You’ll see them within the Convention program.
 Each competition conducts award sessions for its student and faculty awards.
 The Best of the Festival is the general award session where Best of the Festival Awards are given.

-Can you simplify the Festival’s organization structure?
+Can you simplify the Festival’s organizational structure?

 There are three primary units within the Festival structure: the festival committee, Competition Chairs, and the Review Board.
 (1) The Festival Committee is organized under the direction of the Board of Directors.
 The Festival Committee functions with a chair, who is appointed by the Board of Directors.
 It acts on behalf of the board, establishing direction and guidelines for the overall activities (2) Festival Competition Chairs are organized within the general committee and these conduct specific competitions.
 The names of Competition Chairs normally come from the recommendation of the Division Chairs and they serve for two years.
 Under general festival guidelines they plan and execute the Festival.
 (3) The Review Board constitutes a group of scholars and professionals who are a resource pool for the Co-chairs once the judging of entries begins.
 Assuming that the Competition Chairs are the equivalent of a “journal editor” in the faculty review process, then the review board is the editorial board.
 BEA statement on the creative work.
 This can be found in the resource center under Faculty Data.
-The Board approved the statement April 2002.
+The Board approved the statement in April 2002.
 Basically, the statement affirms the value of a faculty member’s creative work in relation to promotion and tenure deliberations.
 It declares that such work should be “recognized as equal to scholarly publication.”
 Faculty who are preparing portfolios for creative works will find this document especially valuable.

 Is there a file size limit?